 Excerpt from the book The Bride of War:

-VISIT: Stegeborg Castle, 200 km south of Stockholm on the island of Lake Slätbaken, is the ruins of a 13th century castle, and the round tower is the only witness of a medieval castle.
-It was in Stegeborg Castle in 1537 King Gustav Vasa's son Johan III, future husband of Catherine Jagiellon, was born.
-After his father's death, he undertook the reconstruction of the castle into a royal residence, furnishing it with ornate furniture.
-Unfortunately, the 18th century the castle was abandoned and decayed.
-Now, when visiting the territory of the castle, you can independently admire the impressive apple garden, walk along the crumbling walls with the surviving fragments of stone coats of arms, and climb the tower.
+VISIT: The ruins of Stegeborg Castle, a 13th-century fortress located 200 kilometers south of Stockholm on the island of Lake Slätbaken, stand as a testament to the past.
+The round tower is the sole surviving remnant of this medieval castle.
+It was within these walls that Johan III, the future husband of Catherine Jagiellon and the son of King Gustav Vasa, was born in 1537.
+Following his father's death, Johan III embarked on a project to transform the castle into a royal residence, adorning it with opulent furnishings.
+However, by the 18th century, the castle had fallen into disrepair and was ultimately abandoned.
+Today, visitors can explore the castle's grounds, admiring the impressive apple orchard, the crumbling walls adorned with fragments of stone coats of arms, and the towering castle tower.

 Where?: Stegeborg slottruinen, Stegeborgs Egendom AB, Söderköping